 Contracts can be formal or informal agreements.
 Ideally, you should use written contracts whenever you enter into a substantial transaction with another party.
 Oral agreements are enforceable in most situations; however, proving their terms can be difficult.
 If you are in the midst of a startup, chances are you are moving quickly.
 Perhaps you don’t have the time, or the money, to hire a lawyer to prepare a formal written contract.
 In that event, you should at least follow-up with all parties via traditional mail or email to document the key terms of your agreement.
 That way, if a dispute arises, you’ll have documentation to fall back on.

 Torts are a potential area of risk for entrepreneurs.
 Financial liability often results from the assumption of and exposure to risk; therefore, this is an important issue for entrepreneurs to manage.
 This is especially true for the concept of vicarious liability, which is the area of the law that imposes responsibility upon one person for the failure of another, with whom the person has a special relationship (e.g., employer and employee) to exercise reasonable care.
 Most employers understand they run a risk that their employees may commit a tort, and that they are responsible when employees cause harm to others (customers or coworkers) while on duty, working on company property, and using company equipment.
-However, many employers are not aware that employers can actually be liable for harm caused by an employee if that employee caused harm within the scope of his or her job duties.
+However, many employers are not aware that employers can actually be liable for harm caused by an employee if that employee caused harm within the scope of their job duties.
 For example, if an employer asks an employee to drop something off at FedEx or UPS after work hours, and that employee negligently causes an auto accident, even if the employee is driving their personal vehicle and not a company car, the employer could be liable for damages.
 It is an all-too-common situation that could have serious liability consequences for an entrepreneurial business if adequate insurance is not procured.

 Antitrust laws (or competition laws) were developed to ensure that one competitor does not abuse its position and power in the market to exclude or limit competitor access to the market.
 A few examples of antitrust laws are the Sherman Act, the Clayton Act, the Federal Trade Commission Act, and the Bayh-Dole Act.
 These acts were created to encourage competition and provide options for consumers.
 In effect, these laws make it illegal for a competitor to make agreements that would limit competition in the market.